Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Heart Failure.md

 -   Oxygen supplementation if SpO2 < 94%
 	- NIV if good for fluid management
 -   GTN spray if BP > 100mmHg, to increase peripheral pooling of blood, reducing pulmonary congestion
+- Beta blocker is contraindicated for the acute management of heart failure
 - - Daily weight measurements – if there is a large increase in weight, such as 2kg over a few days, this indicates that there is a significant retention.
 - In-patient echo
 - Telemetry / daily ECGs